CarleeSantel/nee-dcf/README.md

 ## Data Source

-All data (financial/market) is from **Yahoo Finance via the yfinance library**.
+Data (financial/market) is from **Yahoo Finance via the yfinance library**.
 Historical statement and balance sheet data is pulled for the past 3 fiscal years.
 Select figures (shares outstanding, current price, beta) are sourced from yfinance `info` object and reflect most recent values.

 ---